 Two to four workers are typically required to install small (less than 4 feet in height) cofferdams in stationary water.

 Three to six workers are typically required to install large (4 feet or higher) cofferdams in stationary water.
 Ropes are usually not needed but can be used to maneuver the cofferdam in deep water depths.

 Three to seven workers are required to install small and large cofferdams in moving water.
 The following table shows personnel needs for typical installations of cofferdams in moving water:

 Cofferdam Size (feet)

 Workers Manning Pumps

-Strong water currents require more personnel to ensure proper installation and the safety of the workers as well as proper installation of system.
+Please note that strong water currents require more personnel to ensure the safety of the workers as well as proper installation of system.

-Who will be responsible for preparing the site, including moving or removing boulders, rocks and debris that may interfere with proper installation of the cofferdam and, if necessary, leveling the water bed.
+Always remember to prepare the work site, including moving or removing boulders, rocks, and debris that may interfere with proper installation of the cofferdam and, if necessary, leveling the water bed.
 This is one of the most important steps for proper installation.
 While the material is durable, it’s still best for the equipment and the on-site employees to be completely prepared.